 OU multiple response question type detailed documentation

-Note: You are currently viewing documentation for Moodle 3.2.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: OU multiple response question type detailed documentation.
+Note: You are currently viewing documentation for Moodle 2.7.
+Up-to-date documentation for the latest stable version of Moodle may be available here: OU multiple response question type detailed documentation.

 Along with the Multiple Choice question type, the OU multiple response question type is the most common form of question used in the OU's paper-based CMA system.
 The Multiple Response question type requires the student to choose multiple options.

 Figure 2.60 The Question text, mark and General feedback